xubofei0816/Scam-User-Detection/README.md

 # Key Script

-SentEmb NN Model - ""
+SentEmb NN Model - "768_512_512_512_256_256_3_SentEmb_NN.ipynb" (It loads in the labeled product description embeding as a csv file, train the NN, and perform the visualization.)

 # Introduction and Dataset
 This is a team project for the final course project for DATA 144.